ewimberly23/popularphp/README.md

 If you do not have [Composer](http://getcomposer.org/), you may install it by following the instructions at [getcomposer.org](http://getcomposer.org/doc/00-intro.md#installation-nix).

-Install [Mysql](https://dev.mysql.com/downloads/mysql/) if you do not have it.
+Install [Mysql](https://dev.mysql.com/downloads/mysql/), version 5.7.* or greater, if you do not have it.